FAQ

 - Natural toiletries

-You may use cameras, while always respecting participants who may wish not to be photographed.
+- You may bring a camera, but please be respectful of fellow participants who may not wish to be photographed.

 We ask that participants leave their Kindles and bring paper books to read during the retreat, since it is beneficial for the work with the plants to be completely absent of electronics and screens because they subtly interrupt the process.